ansys/pydpf-post/README.md

 that let you access and transform simulation data coming from different Ansys and third-party result files.

 PyDPF-Post leverages [PyDPF-Core](https://github.com/ansys/pydpf-core), a package for building more advanced and customized workflows using Ansys DPF.
-After loading a simulation's result fiile in PyDPF-Post, you can extract simulation metadata and results and then apply postprocessing operations on them.
+After loading a simulation's result file in PyDPF-Post, you can extract simulation metadata and results and then apply postprocessing operations on them.

+PyDPF-Core is physics-agnostic and operator-oriented.
+It is a direct exposure of the DPF features and objects with a few helpers.
+It is not restricted to postprocessing.

+PyDPF-Post on the other hand provides a high-level, physics-oriented API for postprocessing.
+It has a more Pythonic and user-friendly API dedicated to postprocessing, with new objects meant to provide a specific interface for each type of physics and analysis (such as mechanics static versus transient versus fluids).
+Most importantly, there is no need to manipulate operators or workflows.

 ## Documentation and issues